 Radio-frequency (RF) power finds applications in many industries, including broadcast transmission, semiconductor manufacturing and general plasma processing, to name but a few.
 For plasma processing of semiconductors, medical devices, solar panels and displays, the power delivered to the process must be maintained constant throughout.
 The power delivered to the process generates the complex chemical reactions needed to modify the surface of the workpiece in the desired manner.
 Unintended deviations from the process setpoint can result in costly product scrappage events.
 As we move to smaller nodes in the semiconductor industry, 3nm and beyond, processes are less tolerant to deviations in power delivery as the process window gets tighter.
-This means that better RF sensing technology is required to monitor and control these processes.
+This means that by using RFx tools that better RF sensing technology is required to monitor and control these processes.

 The RF subsystem of a plasma processing tool consists of three main elements; RF generator, matching network and process chamber.
 The generator will typically have 50 Ohm output impedance.
 The matching network component values automatically adjust until the combination of matching network impedance and process chamber impedance appears to be 50 Ohms from the generator viewpoint, thus allowing optimal RF power delivery to the process.

 There are two important measurements needed by the plasma processing community.
 The first is the RF power output by the generator, and the second is the RF impedance of the process chamber.
 The RF power delivered directly to the process is also highly desirable but is complicated to measure for reasons that will be discussed further on.